 My “aha” moment came when I learned to listen to and trust the messages in my emotions.
 And to actually be grateful for them.
 For all of them.
 That was the moment the cloud fully lifted for me and, for the first time in my adult life, I experienced actual JOY.

 Now I have come to respect and trust my emotions as powerful messengers, and see the gift in all of them.
 So when life hit me hard again twenty years later, letting me know I’d never be able to have children of my own, I felt that familiar tug of depression.

 But this time, I knew what it was.

 I saw the gift in my grief and was able to work with it in a completely different way.
 I gave myself lots of room and permission to feel what I needed to feel, but that emotional energy never incapacitated me, and it didn’t turn into a debilitating depression that hung on for years.

-They are there for a reason.
-They are there to tell us something…guiding us in a way we were never taught to pay attention to or understand.
+Our emotions are there for a reason.
+They are there to tell us something—guiding us in ways we were never taught to pay attention to or understand.

 When you realize your emotions are there to tell you something, you come to understand the truth about anxiety and depression and start to have a completely different relationship with your emotions.

 Right now, anxiety and depression are at an all-time high, and anti-anxiety and antidepressant prescriptions are more prevalent than ever before.
 What's worse is that preschoolers are the fastest-growing population going on these drugs!

 Clearly, there are some things we don't understand about our emotions, and this lack of knowledge has many feeling paralyzed.
 I want to demystify anxiety and depression and help break this trend that we have fallen into.